adambard/learnxinyminutes-docs/javascript.html.markdown

 // Note: setTimeout isn't part of the JS language, but is provided by browsers
 // and Node.js.

+// Another function provided by browsers is setInterval function myFunction(){
+    // this code will be called every 5 seconds
+}
+setInterval(myFunction(), 5000);

 // Function objects don't even have to be declared with a name - you can write
 // an anonymous function definition directly into the arguments of another. setTimeout(function(){